 - Vegan use maple syrup not honey or try the low carb option I just mentioned – it’s also vegan

-I hope you enjoy this super simple and easy chocolate peanut butter bites for snack or dessert!
+I hope you enjoy these super simple and easy chocolate peanut butter bites for a snack or dessert!

 - 2 tbsp dark chocolate

 - 1 ½ tbsp flax meal or flour

 - Mix peanut butter, honey, flax meal and coconut flour, add salt.